School board member in Oklahoma spotted drinking a beer during board meeting

-OKLAHOMA CITY (KFOR) – Parents are outraged after seeing a school board member for Western Heights in Oklahoma City drink a beer during a recent meeting.
+OKLAHOMA CITY, Okla.
+(KFOR) – Parents are outraged after seeing a school board member for Western Heights in Oklahoma City drink a beer during a recent meeting.

 Many parents are now questioning every decision she’s made and others are calling for her resignation.